 RETIN-A FOR SKIN CLARITY & TEXTURE

-As we age, skin cells are not able to regenerate as quickly as they once did and the processes that help to remove dead skin cells and other impurities do not perform at the same levels they once did either.
+As we age, skin cells are not able to regenerate as quickly as they once did and the processes that help to remove dead skin cells and other impurities do not perform at the same levels, either.
 This causes the top layer of the Epidermis, the one wherein dead skin cells build up, to thicken.
-Combining this with environmental damage from UV rays and pollution that causes discoloration, your skin’s texture becomes uneven, rough and dull the older you get.
+Combining this with environmental damage from UV rays and pollution that causes discoloration, your skin’s texture becomes more uneven, rough, and dull the older you get.

-Retin-A can help boost cell regeneration that slows with age while exfoliating away all the dead and dull skin cells that build upon the surface.
-This deep exfoliation can even contribute the reduction in discoloration and the effects of sun damage.
-Using Retin-A regularly, you can expect the skin texture and clarity to improve within 6-8 weeks of usage.
+Retin-A can help boost cell regeneration that slows with age while exfoliating away dead and dull skin cells that build upon the surface.
+This deep exfoliation can even contribute to a reduction in discoloration and the effects of sun damage.
+Using Retin-A regularly, you can expect skin texture and clarity to improve within 6-8 weeks.
 As for discoloration, this will be corrected within several months.
-While that might seem like a long time, the overall benefits of Retin-A make it worth it.

 RETIN-A IMPROVES ELASTICITY

-Another by-product of getting older – is decreased levels of elastin and collagen in your body.
-These are the proteins that cause your skin to stretch and contract.
-In more youthful days, your body produces collagen and elastin in abundance so that your skin is able to bounce back without issue.
-Compounding this, your body also retains less moisture as you age.
-So your skin becomes dehydrated more easily and loses elasticity.
-These two factors result in sagging skin that is especially visible under the eyes and in the formation of jowls.
+Another by-product of getting older is decreased levels of elastin and collagen in your body – the proteins that cause your skin to stretch and contract.
+Compounding this, your body also retains less moisture.
+The result is that your skin becomes dehydrated more easily and loses elasticity.
+That means sagging skin that’s especially visible under the eyes and in the formation of jowls.

-Well, Retin-A is beneficial for this aging concern as well!
+Retin-A is beneficial for this aging concern as well!
 Retin-A is proven to effectively increase your skin’s stores of collagen and hyaluronic acid.
-By substituting these building blocks of firm and plump skin, Retin-A can improve elasticity and help the appearance of sagging.
-It will take up to three months to start noticing these effects but with continued use, you will see noticeable improvements for onwards of the next two years.
+By substituting the building blocks of firm and plump skin, Retin-A can improve elasticity and help the appearance of sagging.
+It will take up to three months to start noticing these effects but with continued use, you will see noticeable improvements.

 FINE LINES AND WRINKLES

-Ok, so, the question we all want the answer to is obviously: how do we reduce the appearance of fine lines and wrinkles?
-Maybe equally as important, how do we prevent them?
-As we already mentioned, your body’s ability to produce collagen decreases and your skin becomes dehydrated as it loses its ability to retain moisture.
+Ok, so, the question we all want the answer to is (obviously): how do we reduce the appearance of fine lines and wrinkles?
+Maybe equally as important: how do we prevent them?
+As we already mentioned, your body’s ability to produce collagen decreases as you age.
+Your skin also becomes dehydrated as it loses its ability to retain moisture.
 This contributes to the formation of fine lines and wrinkles.

 CAN RETIN-A SHRINK OR UNCLOG PORES?

 If you have breakouts that are a little more serious than an occasional pimple, you may want to consider using Retin-A. This ingredient is extremely effective for clearing moderate-to-severe acne by normalizing skin growth and exfoliation.
-It helps your skin shed skin cells to prevent your pores from getting clogged and also reduce the amount of oil your skin produces – essentially treating the two main reasons our pores get plugged up and why they look bigger in the first place
+It helps your skin shed skin cells to prevent your pores from getting clogged and also reduces the amount of oil your skin produces – essentially treating the two main reasons our pores get clogged and why they look bigger in the first place

 RETIN-A FOR MELASMA

 Primarily occurring in women, (only 10% of men will develop this skin condition), Melasma is a common skin problem that results in brown to gray-brown patches of skin, usually on the face.
-Melasma is caused by exposure to the sun’s harmful UV rays, a change in hormones (caused by changes in estrogen and/or progesterone, pregnancy, or hormone replacement therapy), and also irritated by skin care products.
+Melasma is caused by exposure to the sun’s harmful UV rays, a change in hormones (caused by changes in estrogen and/or progesterone, pregnancy, or hormone replacement therapy), and also irritation from skincare products.

 USING RETIN-A FOR ACNE

-Retin-A is a powerful exfoliator which sheds dead skin cells that block pores and lead to pimples.
+Retin-A is a powerful exfoliator.
+It helps your body she dead skin cells that block pores and lead to pimples.
 It also decreases oil production, and excess sebum is often a major contributor to acne-prone skin.
 In the first four to six weeks, your skin will likely purge – causing breakouts and peeling, which is totally normal.
 In a matter of eight to twelve weeks, you should see significant improvement in your skin’s clarity.